beyzaozuzcanqnit/ASQF-Schnelltest/README.md

-# ASQF-Schnelltest
+# ASQF-Schnelltest by Qnit

-Tosca tcu file includes the solution, can only be opened with Tosca tool
+.tcu file includes the solution, can only be opened with Tosca tool